VilleKylmamaa/Distributed-Systems-Project/README.md

 If the frontend has problems running in Docker, you may enter the `./Frontend` folder, first run `npm install`, and then run `npm run dev`.
 At one point, this was an issue on some PCs but not all, but it should be fixed now.

-5. Open Docker Desktop (this guide is for Docker Desktop, you may use the CLI if you like and know how), and open/expand the distr_chat container.
+5. Open Docker Desktop (this guide is for Docker Desktop, you may also use the CLI if you like), and open/expand the "_distr_chat_" multi-container.

 If everything launched correctly, the view should be like this (sorted by name):